tedauto/Minessota/README.md

 # Activity Overview
-In this activity i was to visualize data from the Minnesota Department of Transportation to help them improve the infrastructure on the Minneapolis interstate.
+In this activity I  visualized data from the Minnesota Department of Transportation to help them improve the infrastructure on the Minneapolis interstate.

-In this activity i was able to connect with stakeholders business needs in my visuals.
+In this activity I was able to connect with stakeholders business needs in my visuals.

 ## The most important charts needed to show